nicklegan/github-org-repo-metrics-action/README.md

 > A GitHub Action to generate a report that contains various metrics for all repositories belonging to a GitHub organization.

+## Usage

+By default the example [workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) below runs on a monthly [schedule](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) using the amount of days from today as the interval set in `action.yml` (default 30 days) but can also be triggered manually using a [workflow_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#manual-events) with the same setting or using a historic interval as dispatch inputs.

 ```yml
 name: Organization Metrics Report